"For God has not given us a spirit of fear, but of power and of love and of a sound mind."

 The FSM Financial Assistance Program is designed to help with the day to day living expenses and/or incidental costs associated with receiving treatment.

 Individuals receiving cancer treatment may make a request for financial assistance as long as he/she can provide the pertinent information for the application process.
 Documentation supporting the request must be included with the application (e.g. copies of bills, etc.).
-A member of the FSM Board of Directors or the Ministry Director will complete the request and submit the request to the Board for approval.
+A member of the FSM Board of Directors or the Executive Director will complete the request and submit the request to the Board for approval.
 The Board reviews all requests for financial assistance.
-Upon approval, the Ministry Director will pay the creditor directly.
+Upon approval, the a Director will pay the creditor directly.